oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 **Known Issues**

 - Use of -g, -O0, -O1 compiler options may lead to compilation issues.
-- Combinations of ``param.data_per_workitem`` and ``param.work_group_size`` with large values may lead to device-code compilation errors due to allocation of local memory amounts beyond the device capabilites.
+- Combinations of ``param.data_per_workitem`` and ``param.work_group_size`` with large values may lead to device-code compilation errors due to allocation of local memory amounts beyond the device capabilities.